Huang Goodman · Hako Shikin LLCVirginia Beach · Atlantic coast · since 1997

 one house.

-A luxury brand normally hires four houses — an agency, a broker, a factory, and an event producer.
-Huang Goodman is all four — one house, one relationship, built and proven over 29 years, now multiplied by an AI stack that runs it at a fraction of the cost.
+A luxury brand normally hires four houses — an agency, a broker, a manufacturer, and an event producer.
+Huang Goodman answers for all four — one house, one relationship, built and proven over 29 years, now multiplied by an AI stack that runs it at a fraction of the cost.
 We source the world's finest pieces, put your mark on them, prove it in sixty seconds, ship it so your buyer never sees a supplier, and stage the room it's revealed in.
 The build is done.
 Capital buys reach, not R&D.

 Why we're this good